A Local Teen's Guide to Eating in Atlanta

 J.R.
 Crickets

-Cricket’s is another great place for wings, and make sure to order the flavor they are most known for: lemon pepper wet.
+Cricket’s is another great place for wings.
+Make sure to order the flavor it is most known for: lemon pepper wet.
 The show “Atlanta” filmed a scene here where characters Paper Boi and Darius made this flavor popular.

 American Deli

-Even though Crickets is famous for the lemon pepper wet wings, American Deli is the place that originally made it popular.
+Even though Crickets is famous for the lemon pepper wet wings, American Deli is the place that originally made them popular.
 Some of my favorite flavors here include sweet chili and Family Gold.

-Where: 1715 Howell Mill Rd NW (with other locations)
+Where: 1715 Howell Mill Road NW (and other locations)

-Buford Highway is a place iconic to Atlanta, known for representing many international cultures through delicious restaurants, markets and shopping areas.
+Buford Highway is iconic to Atlanta, known for representing many international cultures through delicious restaurants, markets and shopping areas.

 Arepa Grill

-On Buford Highway, you can find Arepa Grill, a place dedicated to arepas (cornmeal griddlecakes stuffed with fillings) and other Venezuelan foods.
-I personally got a ham and cheese arepa and it was delicious.
+On Buford Highway, you can find Arepa Grill, a place dedicated to, well, arepas (cornmeal griddle cakes stuffed with fillings) and other Venezuelan foods.
+I tried a ham and cheese arepa, and it was delicious.

-Where: 5302 Buford Highway NE (with more locations)
+Where: 5302 Buford Highway NE (and more locations)

 El Rey Del Taco

-El Rey Del Taco has amazing tacos, tortas and drinks, like their Horchata, a cinnamon and rice water drink.
-One standout is their parrilladas featuring grilled meats, which is enough food to feed several people.
+El Rey Del Taco has amazing tacos, tortas and drinks, such as Horchata, a cinnamon and rice water drink.
+One standout is parrilladas featuring grilled meats, which is enough food to feed several people.

 Where: 5288 Buford Highway